Franklin, Milwaukee County, Wisconsin: Transportation

+The St. Martins Junction in Franklin served two interurban lines.
+One went south to Burlington.
+Another went west to East Troy.

 Environmental concerns

 Franklin is home to one of the Environmental Protection Agency's Superfund sites.
 Referred to as the "Fadrowski Drum Disposal Site", or FDDS, the 40 acre site located at 42.920587°N 87.9528584°W 6865 South 27th Street was found to be contaminated with high amounts of lead and chromium.
 Trace amounts of arsenic and DDT were also found.
 The site also contains levels of mercury above Wisconsin enforcement standards.
-The site once included a man-made pond with elevated cyanide levels.
+The site once included a human-made pond with elevated cyanide levels.
 The site was placed on the National Priorities List in 1986, with remedial action (RA) completed in 1994.
 The site was deleted from the National Priorities List in 2003.
 The site remedies included restricting access to the site, restricting use of land at the site, limited excavation of the waste (some drums), removal of hazardous soil, monitoring ground water, monitoring surface water, and installing a landfill cap.
 The site has been largely remediated via landfill and limited excavation, however waste material above health-based levels was left on site.

 The site is currently under a monitoring status, with the U.S. Environmental Protection Agency reviewing the site every five years.
 The site is now encircled by development.
 It is bordered on the north by a Hobby Lobby, a tributary that flows into the Root River, and South 27th Street.
 The southern boundary of the site is lined with a Goodwill Industries retail store.
 Residential properties are just 1000 ft west of the site and 600 ft to the south.
 A Walmart is just 600 ft north of the site.
 The site itself is prohibited from ever being used for potable water, residential development, or any development that would disturb the landfill cap.
 As of March 2021, a portion of the site is being considered for development as a dog park.

-Rankings

-In July 2007, CNN/Money and Money magazine ranked Franklin the 90th best place to live in the United States.